D. J. Reed: College career

 Reed redshirted as a true freshman at Fresno State in 2014.
 After Fresno State's coaching staff declined to offer Reed a scholarship in the spring of 2015, Reed chose to transfer from Fresno State to Cerritos College, a community college in Norwalk, California.
 In his lone year at Cerritos, Reed played in 11 games, tallying 42 tackles three pass breakups, and two interceptions.

 After one year at Cerritos, Reed once again transferred, this time to Kansas State.
 As a redshirt sophomore in 2016, Reed played in all 13 games as a cornerback and a return specialist, starting 12 games at cornerback.
 Reed totaled 75 tackles, 19 pass breakups, three interceptions, and two forced fumbles, and returned nine kickoffs for 255 yards.
 After the season, he was named first-team All-Big 12 at cornerback.

 Prior to the 2017 season, Reed was named to the Chuck Bednarik Award watch list, the Jim Thorpe Award watch list and the Bronko Nagurski Award watch list.
 A team captain, Reed started 11 games at cornerback in 2017; he missed the last two regular season games due to injury, but played in the Cactus Bowl).
 He recorded 47 tackles, four interceptions, nine pass breakups, and one forced fumble on defense.
-He also excelled as a return specialist, returning 17 punts for 253 yards and one touchdowns, and returned 17 kicks for 582 yards and one touchdown.
+He also excelled as a return specialist, returning 17 punts for 253 yards and one touchdown, and returned 17 kicks for 582 yards and one touchdown.
 After the conclusion of the season, he was named first-team All-Big 12 at cornerback and second-team All-Big 12 as a return specialist, while also achieving second-team All-American honors.
 Reed declared for the 2018 NFL draft on December 31, 2017.